zackmdavis/Less_Wrong_Drafts/said_scrap.md

-✓ Misrepresentations in Habryka's Analysis of Achmiz's Comments ✓ User-Level Bans Are a Sufficient and Less Intrusive Remedy ✓ Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply _ The Ban Reneges on LW2's Single Locus of Discussion Mandate and Archipelago Doctrine ✓ Effort Ratios Are Logically Irrelevant
+✓ Misrepresentations in Habryka's Analysis of Achmiz's Comments ✓ User-Level Bans Are a Sufficient and Less Intrusive Remedy ✓ Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply
+- The Ban Reneges on LW2's Single Locus of Discussion Mandate and Archipelago Doctrine ✓ Effort Ratios Are Logically Irrelevant
-✓ Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz ✓ Preventing "Relitigation" or "Fights of Attrition" Is a Pretext for Suppressing Dissent ✓ Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness" _ Leadership Is for Coordinating Action, Not Public Discourse
+✓ Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz ✓ Preventing "Relitigation" or "Fights of Attrition" Is a Pretext for Suppressing Dissent ✓ Replies to Vaniver
+_ Leadership Is for Coordinating Action, Not Public Discourse
 - We Don't Actually Respect You

 edit pass—
+_ explain LW2 reboot more clearly
+_ Yudkowsky testimony?
-_ Scott's memory footnote
+_ Scott's memory footnote?
 _ additional negative testimony from Sting's post
 _ work in sunwillrise censorship somewhere
-_ British vs. American punctuation in quotes conventions
+_ British vs. American punctuation in quotes conventions _ adverse infernece—interest in distinguishing themselves from phonies _ footnote compare to "object level, meta level, meta-meta level" _ if it matters what was said, that dissolves attrition because it's the args that matter, not the conclusion (give example) _ re complaints about time usage, you could have done nothing _ "case law" does not mean whimsy
+_ quote his "so sick of we're not insulting you, idiot"

 tasks to publication—
 _ reach out to Falkovich
+_ reach out to Alexander
+_ reach out to Yudkowsky
 _ finish draft
-_ confer with Said
 _ amicus curiæ comments
-_ ask Robert M. about traffic stats, and de-listing stats, and major versions _ assurance from Vaniver
+_ ask Robert M. about traffic stats, and de-listing stats, and major versions _ assurance from Vaniver and D. Kokotajlo
-_ assurance from D. Kokotajlo
-_ poke Ben Pace??
 _ Twitter capsule thread

 amicus curiae lobbying—
 _ Ben
 _ Anna
+_ Steven Kaas?
 _ Jessica
 _ JD
 _ Nesov